Skip to content

 The inspector explains what each symbol means, which properties you can edit, and how the part is behaving inside the current circuit.

-2. Use the wire tool to connect two terminals at a time.
+2. Use the wire tool to connect terminals.

 The current circuit solves cleanly.
 Select a component to see its local explanation and computed values.